attack68/rateslib/docs/source/i_guide.rst

    fxr = FXRates({"eurusd": 1.05}, settlement=dt(2022, 1, 1))
    irs.npv(usd_curve, None, fxr, "eur")

-With a bit more construction, :class:`~rateslib.fx.FXForwards` objects allow the calculation of FX forward rates under no arbitrage cash-collateral consistent framework.
+With a little more construction, :class:`~rateslib.fx.FXForwards` objects allow the calculation of FX forward rates under a no arbitrage, cash-collateral consistent framework.
+These objects are required to price mark-to-market (MTM) multi-currency derivatives.

 .. ipython:: python